PEER logo

 Model

-We begin the simulation by creating a Model , which will manage the nodes, elements, loading and state.
+We begin the simulation by creating a Model , which will manage the nodes, materials, and elements.
 This is done through either Python or Tcl as follows:

 Python Tcl